Frequently Asked Questions

 What is the Oxfordshire Plan 2050?

-The Oxfordshire Plan 2050 is what’s known as a Joint Statutory Spatial Plan (JSSP) that, through working with all Oxfordshire’s authorities, will set out the framework for future housing and infrastructure needs while seeking to preserve our natural environment and improve quality of life for all.
+The Oxfordshire Plan 2050 is what’s known as a Joint Statutory Spatial Plan (JSSP).
+Through working with all Oxfordshire’s local authorities, it will set out the framework for future planning decisions about housing and infrastructure needs while seeking to protect our natural environment, tackle climate change and improve quality of life for all.

 Why are Oxfordshire’s local authorities producing a Joint Statutory Spatial Plan?

 The Oxfordshire Plan will help each council to better plan, beyond their current Local Plans and into the future up until 2050.
 By planning collectively this will help us ensure that our children and grandchildren can continue to live locally with access to good jobs while continuing to enjoy all the benefits of the county such as green spaces, and improving quality of life for all.
 The Plan will set the strategic (overarching) policies for Oxfordshire and future Local Plans will work in more detail to help deliver them.
 The Plan is also a commitment as part of the £215m Housing & Growth Deal, agreed by all councils, that will help fund affordable housing and transport infrastructure in the county.